Leland D. Melvin: NASA career

-Melvin began working in Nondestructive Evaluation Sciences Branch at NASA Langley Research Center in 1989.
-His responsibilities included using optical fiber sensors to measure strain, temperature, and chemical damage in both composite and metallic structures.
-In 1994, he was selected to lead the Vehicle Health Monitoring team for the cooperative NASA/ Lockheed Martin X-33 Reusable Launch Vehicle program.
+Melvin began working in the Nondestructive Evaluation Sciences Branch at NASA's Langley Research Center in 1989.
+His responsibilities included using optical fiber sensors to measure damage and deformation in composite and metallic structures.
+In 1994, he was selected to lead the Vehicle Health Monitoring team for the NASA/Lockheed Martin X-33 Reusable Launch Vehicle program.
 In 1996, he co-designed and monitored construction of an optical nondestructive evaluation facility capable of producing in-line fiber optic sensors.

-Selected as an astronaut in June 1998, Melvin reported for training in August 1998.
-He has since been assigned to the Astronaut Office Space Station Operations Branch, and the Education Department at NASA Headquarters, Washington, D.C.
-As co-manager of NASA's Educator Astronaut Program, Melvin has traveled across the country, discussing space exploration with teachers and students, and promoting science, technology, engineering and mathematics.
+Melvin was selected as an astronaut in June 1998.
+He was assigned to the Astronaut Office Space Station Operations Branch, and the Education Department at NASA Headquarters in Washington, D.C.
+As co-manager of NASA's Educator Astronaut Program, Melvin traveled across the United States, discussing space exploration with teachers and students, and promoting science, technology, engineering and mathematics.
 He next served in the Robotics Branch of the Astronaut Office.
-In October 2010, Melvin was named as associate administrator for the Office of Education.
-As associate administrator, Melvin was responsible for the development and implementation of NASA's education programs that inspire interest in science and technology and raise public awareness about NASA goals and missions.
+In October 2010, Melvin was appointed associate administrator for the Office of Education.
+In this role, Melvin was responsible for the development and implementation of NASA's education programs to inspire interest in science and technology, and raise public awareness about NASA goals and missions.
 He retired from NASA in February 2014.

-Melvin flew two missions on the Space Shuttle Atlantis: as a mission specialist on STS-122, and as mission specialist 1 on STS-129.
+Melvin flew two missions on the Space Shuttle Atlantis as a mission specialist on STS-122 and STS-129.

-STS-122 (February 7 to February 20, 2008) was the 24th shuttle mission to visit the International Space Station.
+STS-122 (February 7 to 20, 2008) was the 24th shuttle mission to visit the International Space Station.
 Mission highlight was the delivery and installation of the European Space Agency's Columbus (ISS module).
 It took three spacewalks by crew members to prepare the Columbus Laboratory for its scientific work, and to replace an expended nitrogen tank on the Station's P-1 Truss.
 STS-122 was also a crew replacement mission, delivering Expedition-16 flight engineer, ESA astronaut Léopold Eyharts, and returning home with Expedition-16 flight engineer, NASA astronaut Daniel Tani.
-The STS-122 mission was accomplished in 12 days, 18 hours, 21 minutes and 40 seconds, and traveled 5,296,832 statute miles in 203 Earth orbits.
+The STS-122 mission lasted 12 days, 18 hours, 21 minutes and 40 seconds, and traveled 5,296,832 statute miles in 203 Earth orbits.